cera-white/ace-in-another-world/README.md

 ## Ace in Another World
 a.k.a.
 That Time You Were Reincarnated In A Fantasy World Surrounded By Beautiful Women But Weren't Interested In Any of Them!!

-Inspired by all of the isekai trash anime I've watched with my boyfriend, and all the times I wanted to tell the poor girls who throw themselves at the protagonist to _get a grip_ because they deserve so much better.
+Inspired by all the isekai trash anime I've watched with my boyfriend, and all the times I wanted to tell the poor girls who throw themselves at the protagonist to _get a grip_ because they deserve so much better.

 This game's got it all:
 * Overpowered protagonist for no reason